sakshamtaneja21/Futureskills-Excelsior/README.md

 # Futureskills-Excelsior
-Closed loop irrigation solution for farmers:
+Closed-loop irrigation solution for farmers:

-Irrigating fields plays a vital role in crop yield.
+Irrigating fields play a vital role in crop yield.
 However, how much and when to irrigate is still moderated by the traditional knowledge for the farmers.
-Knowing how much water is actually required for a given crop for a particular soil type depends majorly on soil’s capacity to hold moisture.
+Knowing how much water is required for a given crop for a particular soil type depends majorly on soil’s capacity to hold moisture.

-We've developed an IoT, AI based solution which can auto irrigate the fields for a given crop based on the soil moisture content.
+We've developed an IoT, AI-based solution which can auto irrigate the fields for a given crop-based on the soil moisture content.

 We've come up with a solution to tackle ALL the features expected in the Aeris problem statement.